Congratulations you have a new plant! But what sort of plant is it and how can you find out…?

 The house plant expert site has a very good plant A-Z of plants listed by both by common name and by scientific name to check against.
 Other times one common name is used for multiple plants so if someone says ‘money plant’, which plant do they actually mean?!

-Having a unique and universal scientific name avoids confusion and tells you some important information such as which plant family they belong to.
+Using the universal scientific name avoids confusion and tells you some important information such as which plant family they belong to.
 The lowdown is that is that using the plants scientific name whilst searching for care instructions means that you can make doubly sure that you are getting the right instructions for your plant.

 Still can’t identify your plant?